Osteosarcoma is a cancerous (malignant) bone tumor that usually develops in teenagers. It occurs when a teen is growing rapidly.

 Osteosarcoma tends to occur in the bones of the:

-Osteosarcoma can occur in any bone.
-It occurs most commonly in large bones and in the area of bone with the fastest growth rate.
+Osteosarcoma occurs most commonly in large bones in the area of bone with the fastest growth rate.
 However, it can occur in any bone.

 Treatment usually starts after a biopsy of the tumor is done.